ShuklaGroup/LazBFDEF/README.md

 All data needed to reproduce the results can be found [here](https://drive.google.com/drive/folders/1hDGo4JQDic0i8sRVqtTpIuD0PtE0TsXH?usp=drive_link).
 Descriptions of the data files can be found in `DATA.md`

 Trained model weights can be accessed [here](https://huggingface.co/jjoecclark).

+## Reproducing the work

+All results can be reproduced by running the `.ipynb` files contained in the `./scripts`